Popeye (film)

 Popeye is a 1980 American musical comedy film directed by Robert Altman and produced by Paramount Pictures and Walt Disney Productions.
 It is based on E. C. Segar's Popeye comics character.
 The script was written by Jules Feiffer, and stars Robin Williams as Popeye the Sailor Man and Shelley Duvall as Olive Oyl.
 Its story follows Popeye's adventures as he arrives in the town of Sweethaven.

-Popeye premiered December 6, 1980, in Los Angeles, California, and opened in the rest of the United States the following week, distributed by Paramount, with Disney handling international distribution through Buena Vista International.
+Popeye premiered December 6, 1980, in Los Angeles, California, and opened in the rest of the United States the following week, distributed by Paramount Pictures, with Disney handling international distribution through Buena Vista International.
 During opening weekend, the film grossed $6.3 million, ultimately taking in $60 million worldwide, against a budget of $20 million.
-When originally released, Popeye received negative reviews from critics, though its reception has improved over time.
+When originally released, Popeye received mixed reviews from critics, though its reception has improved over time.

 Plot

 Popeye, a gruff but good-hearted sailor, arrives at the small coastal town of Sweethaven while searching for his missing father.
 He rents a room at the Oyl family's boarding house, where the Oyls plan to have their daughter, Olive, become engaged to Captain Bluto, a powerful, perpetually angry bully who manages the town in the name of the mysterious Commodore.

 The night of the engagement party, Olive sneaks out after discovering that the only attribute that she can report for her bullying fiancé is size.
 She encounters Popeye, who has failed to fit in with the townsfolk at the party.
 The two eventually find an abandoned baby in a basket.
 Popeye and Olive adopt the child, naming him Swee'Pea, after the town Sweethaven, and the three return to the Oyls' home.
 Bluto, whom Olive has stood up, finds out about this encounter and, out of rage, beats up Popeye and imposes heavy taxes on the Oyls' property and possessions.
 A greedy taxman follows up on Bluto's demand, but Popeye helps the Oyls' financial situation, winning a hefty prize by defeating a boxer named Oxblood Oxheart.

 The next day, Popeye discovers that Swee'Pea can predict the future by whistling when he hears the correct answer to a question.
 J. Wellington Wimpy, the constantly hungry local mooch and petty gambler, also notices this, and asks Popeye and Olive if he can take Swee'Pea for a walk.
 He takes him to the horse races and wins two bets.
 Hearing of this, Olive and her family decide to get in on the action and use Swee'Pea to win, but an outraged Popeye takes Swee'Pea away.